reshmighosh/reshmighosh.github.io/Academics.md

 11. Business Intelligence and Data Mining
 12. Python for Developers
 13. Theory and Applications of Policy Analysis
+14. Graduate Probability and Statistics
+15. Multi-Criteria Decision Making
-14. Inroduction to Sustainable Engineering
+16. Inroduction to Sustainable Engineering
-15. Environmental Life-Cycle Assessment
+17. Environmental Life-Cycle Assessment
+18. Data Warehousing
+19. Building Controls and Diagnostics